Six Tips for Coaching a Run Club for Kids

 This is all about helping kids develop a growth mindset.
 Setting goals both big and small, and then working toward them steadily at their own pace, teaches kids they can achieve more than they ever thought possible.
 Be sure to reinforce that their individual effort contributes to the team goal to help create a positive environment where they feel a sense of belonging.

-2. Track kids’ progress to keep them motivated.
+2. Track kids’ running progress to keep them motivated.

-Logging kids’ miles and tracking their active time helps them see gains—even minor ones—they make over time.
+Logging kids’ miles and tracking their active time in your youth running program helps them see gains—even minor ones—they make over time.
 This keeps them motivated and engaged, and always pushing toward that next milestone.

 3. Modeling the way for kids.

 Part of being a great coach for kids is recognizing that kids are looking to you as an example of what they could become, with a little effort.
 Coaches are role models who inspire kids to build new, healthy habits in their lives.
 Maintaining a positive attitude and practicing resilience are just two ways coaches can support kids in developing as athletes.